devstefancho/country-data-listing/README.md

 ## Getting Started

-To install all dependecies, do `npm install` in root directory
+To install all dependencies, do `npm install` in root directory

 - `npm start` will run this application in localhost:8080
 - `npm run build` will build html and js file from webpack